Getting Started with Intelligent Mail

-The Move Update standard is a means of reducing the number of mailpieces in a mailing that require forwarding or return by the periodic matching of a mailer’s address records with change-of-address orders received and maintained by the Postal Service.
-Mailers who claim presorted or automation prices for First-Class Mail or Standard Mail must demonstrate that they have updated their mailing list within 95 days before the mailing date.
+The Move Update standard is a means of reducing the number of mailpieces in a mailing that require forwarding or return by the periodic matching of a mailer’s address records with change-of-address orders received and maintained by the Postal Service™.
+Mailers who claim presorted or automation prices for First-Class Mail®, Standard Mail®, or Parcel Select Lightweight® prices must demonstrate that they have updated their mailing list within 95 days before the mailing date.

 For those new to Full-Service Intelligent Mail, there are several guides, specifications and manuals that will get you started and give a broad overview of the fundamentals of the program.

 Full-Service Intelligent Mail enables seamless acceptance and verification, as well as end-to-end visibility into the mail stream.
 It streamlines mail entry, provides visibility via scan data, expands access to scan data and mail-quality feedback to improve decision making, and improves efficiency.
 Full-Service is available for First-Class Mail, Periodicals, Standard Mail, and Bound Printed Matter cards, letters, and flats.

 For fact sheets on Full-Service Intelligent Mail, click here.

 To participate in Full-Service Intelligent Mail®, mailers must submit information electronically.
 This computer-consumable version replaces existing hardcopies and includes the following: postage statement and qualification report.